Tools & Resources for Research

-Our open source science work aims to accelerate the pace of scientific progress.
+Our work aims to accelerate the pace of scientific progress.
 Part of that is making sure researchers have access to reliable information and sustainable open source infrastructure.
-We support platforms where researchers can quickly and openly disseminate methods, tools, preprints (draft scientific papers), and other research outputs.
+We support platforms where researchers can quickly and openly disseminate methods, tools, preprints (scientific papers published prior to peer review), and other research outputs.
 We also partner with organizations contributing to the infrastructure underlying open science and serving the needs of communities around the world.